blopker/codebook/README.md

 ### Zed

 Codebook is the most popular spell checker for Zed!
 To install, go to the Extension tab in Zed and look for "Codebook".
+Done!

 **Note**: The version that Zed displays in the extension menus is for the [Zed Extension](https://github.com/blopker/codebook-zed), and not the LSP version (this repo).
 The extension will automatically update the LSP.
 If that updater is broken for some reason, try uninstalling the extension and reinstalling.